Migration to Washington County, Georgia

 Robert M. Hardin b.
 1761, m.
 Mary Deaton.
 (Speculative, from the 1806 Chatham County will of Hardin neighbor John Deaton.)
 See ../john-w-gabe.htm.

-Adam Hardin, Eve Hardin, Nicholas Hardin, and Isaac Hardin migrate to Washington County, Georgia
+Adam Hardin, Eve Hardin, Nicholas Hardin, Valentine Hardin, and Isaac Hardin migrate to Washington County, Georgia

 It has taken this writer several years to realize that plenty of evidence exists to show that the above named sons and daughter of John Hardin of Billys Creek, Granville County, NC, and later of Chatham County, NC, are one and the same Hardins who moved from Chatham County, NC and settled in old Washington County, Georgia around 1785-90.
 Another son Gabriel Hardin migrated in the 1780s from Chatham County to Pendleton District, SC and was the patriarch of the Pendleton SC and Anson NC Hardins.
 Isaac Hardin was the cousin of the other Hardins, being the son of Gabriel Harding of Moore County, NC.
-He stayed only months in Georgia, it appears, before going to Union District, South Carolina in 1790, then appearing near his cousin Gabriel in Pendleton in 1800, then living in Greenville County for several decades.
-After 1820 Isaac Hardin then moved his family to McMinn County, Tennessee and was the patriarch of that Tennessee family.
+He stayed only months in Georgia before leaving for Union District, South Carolina in 1790, then appearing near his cousin Gabriel in Pendleton in 1800, followed by several decades in Greenville County.
+After 1820 Isaac Hardin then moved his family to McMinn County, Tennessee and was the patriarch of that southeastern Tennessee family.

 Leaving Chatham County, North Carolina